 Reylight Pineapple Mini Flashlight Review

-Today I have in for review a light you all knew I’d buy… It’s the ReyLight Pineapple Mini flashlight in brass, with Nichia 219b.
+Today I have for review a light you all knew I’d buy… It’s the ReyLight Pineapple Mini flashlight in brass, with Nichia 219b.
 It’s great, inexpensive, and supports multiple chemistries.
 Read on if you need more convincing!

 Official Specs and Features